 Our rescue agents identify child sex trafficking victims and gather the evidence needed to build a legal case against their traffickers.
-We then, along with local and federal law enforcement, raid the sex establishment to free victims, arrest offenders and shut down the place.
+We then, along with local and federal law enforcement, coordinate a sting operation to rescue the children and arrest perpetrators.

 When safe, we reunite children with their families or community.
-We also assess each child’s needs to determine if they need further care from us or another provider.
+We also assess each child’s needs to determine if they need further care.

 Stories from Thailand

 Health weeks have a positive impact on survivors in Thailand

 Health weeks address both the emotional and physical health of survivors.
 These classes run about every other month and give staff the…Read Story